 I called up GoDaddy to explain the issue, and they walked me through my awstats to see if I was under attack.
 It turns out bot networks were attacking my entire domain by infusing content to promote their products on my domain.
 It’s not on GoDaddy to alert webmasters about these problems, but they can offer solutions which I will get into later on in the post.

 Review Your Stats

 Reviewing your website health is an overlooked aspect of SEO in my opinion.
-As a Boston SEO Expert, I spend my time performing keyword research, auditing client site’s for errors, and writing new content.
+As a New York SEO Expert, I spend my time performing keyword research, auditing client site’s for errors, and writing new content.
 Checking the health of my site was not on my radar, but I learned the hard way.

 When you are in your stats section (I am in awstat), I saw some odd behavior.
 Russia was showing a lot of interest towards my login page which raised two red flags.
 First, why is Russia trying to get into my site as I am a U.S business?
 Second, why is Russia hitting my login page thousands of times each month?
 The answer is pretty clear that it is spam, so I had to find a solution to this problem.

 If you need help finding your web logs, you can contact your hosting provider.

 Solution to Fix Spam Bots and Block Spammers